Aston Villa F.C. Under-21s and Academy: History

 In the 2008–09 season, the team went one better by securing their second consecutive Southern title, and then defeating Sunderland to claim their first ever national title, with goals from Nathan Delfouneso, James Collins and Shane Lowry.

 Andreas Weimann netted nine goals, to help Villa keep up their trend of securing the Southern title - their third consecutively - in the 2009–10 season.
 This included a remarkable 15-game unbeaten streak, running from the opening game of the campaign, all the way through to the last game of the season against Portsmouth.
 However, the club were denied a second consecutive national title, as they were beaten on penalties by Manchester United, after a 3–3 draw at Old Trafford.

 The 2010–11 season saw changes to the standard format of the league.
 Only 16 clubs competed, which meant a split between the top heavy Northern league.
 Undoubtedly the highlight of the season, was a 10–1 home victory over Arsenal at the Greene King Stadium, en route to finishing third in the league.

 Following changes arrived in the 2011–12 season.
 Three leagues were abolished, returning to two, whilst each team played the teams in their own league home and away.
 They also played each team in the regional league once, with home and away games split evenly.
 More success followed however, as Villa picked up another Southern title, with Andreas Weimann scoring nine times during the course of the season.
 It was a case of deja vu however, as they were again beaten on penalties by Manchester United at Old Trafford.

 The Premier Reserve League was abolished during the summer of 2012, to make way for the Professional Development League 1.
 Aston Villa were one of 22 clubs to take part in the inaugural season, participating in Group 2 of the competition.

 During the 13-year tenure of the original Reserve system, Aston Villa were the second most successful club - behind Manchester United - with five regional titles and one national title.
 The youth sides currently play their home matches at Villa Park and Bodymoor Heath.
 From 2019, having been promoted back to the Premier League, Aston Villa began fielding an under-21 side in the EFL Trophy against League One and League Two opposition.

-In January 2021, after a coronavirus outbreak in the first team, the youth team was used for a first team game against Liverpool in the FA cup 3rd round.
+In January 2021, after a COVID-19 outbreak in the first team, the youth team was used for a first team game against Liverpool in the FA cup 3rd round.

+After a successful 2022–23 season with the senior side, Jacob Ramsey was recognised by the Premier League with the 2022/23 Premier League Academy Graduate award.

+On 12 June 2025, after managing the U18 team to a league and Youth Cup double the previous season, Jimmy Shan was named U21 manager, replacing the outgoing Josep Gombau.

 Aston Villa Under-21s

 Squad

-Players under 21 to have made their senior league debut are listed in the senior squad.
+Players under 21 who have made their senior league debut, or are named in the official senior squad list, are listed in the senior squad.